rnbguy/oopsla21artifact/oltp/README.md

 # Futher usage

-The main tool we present is MonekyDB.
+The main contribution is MonkeyDB.
 It is just a `cargo` binary project.
 To run MonekeyDB, execute `cargo run --release` and MonkeyDB will serve SQL queries at default 3306 port.
-The binary will also be available at `target/release` directory.
+The binary will also be available in the `target/release` directory.

 You can make MonkeyDB listen to some other port as `cargo run --release -- -a 8800` (check `cargo run --release -- --help`).

-Once MonkeyDB up, it is ready to connect to any MySQL client such as MySQL console client or even Rust MySQL client.
-You can connect to it concurrently.

-MonkeyDB currently doesn't support everything that a modern MySQL server does.
-So some advanced features or complicated SQL queries may not work with MonkeyDB.
+Once MonkeyDB is up, it is ready to connect to any MySQL client such as MySQL console client or even Rust MySQL client.
+You can connect to it concurrently from multiple terminals as well.
+MonkeyDB currently does not support everything that a modern MySQL server does.
+So complex SQL queries may not work with MonkeyDB currently.